-So if you are trying to eat less fat this Autumn, then this comforting lush pudding is ideal as the nights draw in and the weather gets cooler.
+This comforting, lush pudding is ideal as we head towards autumn, the nights draw in and the weather gets cooler.
 Not everyone in my family shares my enthusiasm for blackberries or marzipan so my Rhubarb & Blackberry Spiral Cobbler was a bit of selfish indulgence!

 Rhubarb & Blackberry Spiral Cobbler